mcellteam/cellblender_tutorials/lotka_volterra_torus.rst

 .....................................................................................................................................................
 120. CellBlender Panel: :button:`Plot Output Settings`
 #.
 Set the Page/Plot selector to: :button:`One Page, One Plot`
 #.
-Check :button:`x` the "Molecule Colors" box to use the molecule colors for the plot.
+Check :button:`√` the "Molecule Colors" box to use the molecule colors for the plot.
 #.
 Click one of the :button:`plotter buttons` available on your machine.
 #.
 Expand the plot window to determine which population "leads" the other.
 #. :menu:`File / Save`